 Gary is a workplace specialist who focuses on key issues and challenges trending in our workplaces.
 He is a regular columnist in a variety of publications across Australia and internationally.

-Gary was board chair of Telethon Speech and Hearing in Perth from 2016 to 2020, and a chair of Study Perth from 2008-2011.
-He now sits on the board of the Council for the Ageing, Western Australia (COTA WA).
+Gary is a Director of Volunteering WA.
+He was former Chair of Telethon Speech and Hearing (TSH) in Perth from 2016-2020 and Study Perth from 2016-2020, and a former Director of the Council for the Ageing in Western Australia (COTA WA).

 A Fellow of the Australian College of Educators, Gary is Emeritus Professor of Murdoch University’s Business School and Zhejiang University of Technology in China, and Honorary Professor at Guangdong University of Business Studies, China.